zzulueta/github-copilot-L400-exercises/Exercises/Exercises2.md

 3. Review results - are patterns consistent?
 4. Ask: `Are there any inconsistencies in how we handle database queries across these functions?`

-### Part B: Documentation Lookup
+### Part B: Documentation Lookup for Review Context
 1. Reviewing code that uses Flask decorators
 2. Create a New Chat.
 Ask: `What are the best practices for Flask route decorators according to the Flask documentation?`
+3. **Copilot should provide:**
+   - Summary of Flask decorator patterns
+   - Common pitfalls
+   - Performance considerations
-3. Compare your code against best practices.
+4. Compare your code against best practices.
 Open app.py.
-4. Ask: `Do the routes in #file:app.py follow these best practices?`
+5. Ask: `Do the routes in #file:app.py follow these best practices?`
+6. **Reflection**: How does on-demand documentation lookup improve review confidence?

 ### Part C: Code Reviewer Assistant for Deep Code Analysis
 1. Create a code-reviewer agent.